Spook-tastic ways to use pumpkins this Halloween

 Carvings pumpkins is great fun, there’s no doubt.
 However, in an age where food production and consumption are the greatest impacts humans have on the planet, it’s becoming ever more prudent to reconsider the role that our holiday celebrations play as well.
 Halloween, and our meticulously carved pumpkins, can be no exception.
 Boo*.

-Across two ‘Halloween’ seasons alone, Feedback rescued around 45 tonnes of would-be-wasted pumpkins.
+In 2021, Feedback rescued 5.3 tonnes of pumpkins from farms.
 This represents a massive waste of precious resources used to grow pumpkins ultimately thrown away.
 We can personally attest that they are tasty and would be better used for a variety of autumnal recipes!

 The Alchemic Kitchen, Feedback’s social enterprise based in the North West of England, have been leading Feedback’s creative efforts to use pumpkins that would otherwise be left to rot in the fields or on front porches.
 Savoury pumpkin scones, a Thai yellow curry, and a delicious dahl are just a few of the possibilities.